White hand in white sleeve drawing light bulbs with one shining in yellow

 The Most Important Factors for Choosing a College

-There are many factors to consider as you conduct your search for the right college.
-These are some of the most important!
+There are many factors to consider during your college search to find the right school.
+These are some of the most important to consider before applying!

 For most students, choosing a college is the first big decision you'll have to make, and it’s not something you want to rush into.
 Some students start looking at colleges (even casually) when they’re sophomores.
 For others, it’s understood that they’ll apply to a certain school that’s near and dear to their family’s heart.